 Our Journey, Our Mission

-The ‘Old Library’, built in 1899, consisted of a large, vaulted Reading Room and a stacks area on the main floor with an extensive children’s area on the lower floor.
+The ‘Old Library’, built in 1899, consisted of a large Reading Room and a stacks area on the main floor with an extensive children’s area on the lower floor.
 Town historian Pam Fox states in her book Farm Town to Suburb that the building, designed by Boston firm Fox, Jenney and Gale, “is a variety of English Tudor now referred to as Jacobean, based on formal English building traditions of the late medieval period.
 The stone trim is Indiana limestone.”
-Work began in November 1899 and the library opened a year later, on November 17, 1900.
-The building closed after a new library opened in 1995 and remained largely unused until it was carefully and lovingly renovated in 2019, returning to serve the community once again.
+Work began in November 1899, and the original Weston library opened a year later, on November 17, 1900.
+The building closed after the new library opened in 1995 and remained largely unused until it was carefully renovated.
+In 2019, the building opened to serve the community once again as the Weston Art & Innovation Center (AIC).

-The Art & Innovation Center (AIC) consists of a main Reading Room, two Makerspace Studios, The Loft and The Toolshed, and a small Conference Room.
-The Reading Room, restored to its previous 20th century grandeur, is an elegant and intimate space for parties and catered affairs, performances and lectures, and exhibitions.
+The Art & Innovation Center (AIC) consists of a main Reading Room, two Makerspaces, The Loft and The Toolshed, and a small Conference Room.
+The Reading Room, restored to its previous 20th-century grandeur, is an elegant and intimate space for lectures, parties and catered affairs, performances, and exhibitions.
 The former stacks area on the upper floor, The Loft, and the former children’s library on the lower floor, The Toolshed, are Makerspace Studios containing a wide variety of high and low tech equipment such as 3D printers and a laser cutter, a printing press, painter’s easels, sewing machines, and soldering irons.
 The AIC offers a wide range of art and technology classes, and also offers Open Maker Hours for access to those certified to use the equipment

 Our Vision

-The AIC is a self-sustaining institution committed to literacy, knowledge and community with an emphasis on hands-on learning.
-The Makerspace Studios are available to anyone developing new skills, expanding a hobby, starting a small business, or just pursuing an idea with the goal of seeing it through to reality.
+The Weston Art & Innovation Center (AIC) is a self-sustaining institution committed to literacy, knowledge, and community with an emphasis on hands-on learning.
+The Loft and the Toolshed are available to anyone developing new skills, expanding a hobby, or just pursuing an idea to bring it to life.
 The Reading Room is a vibrant and active cultural center that hosts performances, exhibitions, lectures, and music events.
-The Reading Room is available for rent by the public for weddings, social events, and meetings.
-Our vision is to be a neighborhood space where residents of Weston and neighboring communities can congregate in a collaborative spirit to learn together, create, and use equipment that might not be found in the typical home.
+The Reading Room, the Conference Room, and the Makerspaces are available to the public for rent for weddings, social events, and meetings.
+Our vision is to be a neighborhood space where residents of Weston and neighboring communities can congregate in a collaborative spirit to learn together, create, and use equipment that might not be found at home.

 Our Story